dianamosca/user-documentation/_posts/2021-06-22-use-case-matching-two-datasets.md

 type: use-case
 ---

-This use case explain how to use Unifyd Insights Platform to match `Shipment` data with `VIP Issues`.
-In this scenario Unifyd Insight application mirror data from two systems.
-We use Unifyd Insights to perform identify `Shipment` records matching a `VIP Issue`.
-Once the match perform, the data is automatically pushed using webhook into the operation system.
+This use case explains how to use Unifyd Insights Platform to match `Shipment` data with `VIP Issues`.
+In this scenario, the Unifyd Insight application mirrors data from two systems.
+First, we use Unifyd Insights to match a `VIP Issue` with a `Shipment` record.
+Then, once a match is made, we update the VIP platform automatically using webhook.

+<div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.loom.com/embed/a4aef116c4734e608a5006ba049ca585" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

 ## Project Set up

-This section describes how we set up the project (one time configuration).
+This section describes how we set up the project (one-time configuration).
 With the following set up the script is idempotent
 * if we miss an execution, the following one will reset update the process to mirror VIP and Shipment information
-* if there is update made outside Unifyd (directly in VIP for example), Unifyd will reflect those changes at the next update.
+* if there is an update made outside Unifyd (directly in VIP, for example), Unifyd will reflect those changes at the next update.

 ### Data Pipeline Overview

-A automated script (aka bot) automates the following steps four times per day (at 9AM, 12PM, 2PM and 7PM EST).
+An automated script (aka bot) automates the following steps four times per day (at 9 AM, 12 PM, 2 PM, and 7 PM EST).
-* Retrive data from the `Shipment` and `VIP` systems and perform advanced data normalization
+* Retrieve data from the `Shipment` and `VIP` systems and perform advanced data normalization
 * Update data in Unifyd **dataset** with the following settings
   * One dataset per system
-  * No deduplication set up, we update each dataset in full for two reasons
+  * No deduplication set up; we update each dataset entirely for two reasons:
-      * Ease troubleshooting and data lineage identification.
-One can review the data as they were inserted in Unifyd
+      * To ease troubleshooting and data lineage identification.
+One can review the data coming from each production system as we inserted them in Unifyd
       * We manage the deduplication at the catalog level
 * Apply the **Wrangle** to
   * Convert data type
-  * Create the `key` used in catalog deduplication rules (see following section).
+  * Create the `key` used in catalog deduplication rules (more details in the next section).
-* **Map and Upload in a commom catalog** the update to the catatalog as described in the following section
+* **Map and Upload in a unique catalog** the update to the catalog as described in the following section